System Design Space

 Cost growth under stable high load

-Compare serverless vs container/VM unit economics on real production profiles, not synthetic benchmarks.
+Pay-per-use wins on spiky traffic, but under steady high load serverless easily loses on price.
+Compare serverless versus container and VM unit economics on real production profiles, not synthetic benchmarks.

 Practical checklist

-• Latency/SLO boundaries are defined separately for sync APIs and async processing.
+• Latency and SLO boundaries are defined separately for sync APIs and async processing — they carry different expectations.

-• All handlers are idempotent and support replay without duplicated side effects.
+• All handlers are idempotent and survive a replay on historical data without duplicated side effects.

-• A DLQ/parking-lot path and runbook exist for stuck or malformed messages.
+• A DLQ, an isolation zone for problem events, and an on-call runbook exist for stuck or malformed messages.

-• Tracing covers the full path API -> broker/queue -> function -> storage.
+• Tracing covers the full path end to end: API -> broker/queue -> function -> storage, with no blind spots.

-• The cost model is recalculated regularly using real traffic profiles.
+• The cost model is recalculated regularly on real traffic profiles instead of staying a launch-time estimate.

 Frequent anti-pattern: moving a synchronous monolith into a single function without decomposition and without queue-based backpressure.